 The process used to measure and manage “fanatical support” is the Net Promoter system.
 “The goal of fanatical support is to create customers who are promoters.
 The creation of loyal promoters not only reduces customer acquisition costs, it improves retention rates and inspires our Rackers [employees].
 We have witnessed these results firsthand.”

-How NPS Can Be Used To Drive More Growth
+How Net Promoter Score Can Be Used To Drive More Growth

 Regularly assessing the NPS of your company will help you consistently improve.
 You’ll glean valuable insights from every single question, and because the process is simple, you’ll get actionable insights faster than satisfaction surveys.